Tolna County

 Tolna (Tolna vármegye, /hu/; Komitat Tolnau) is an administrative county (comitatus or vármegye) in present-day Hungary as it was in the former Kingdom of Hungary.
 It lies in central Hungary, on the west bank of the river Danube.
 It shares borders with the Hungarian counties of Somogy, Fejér, Bács-Kiskun, and Baranya.
 The capital of Tolna county is Szekszárd.
-Its area is 3,703 km^{2}.
+Its area is 3,703 km2.

 History

 Tolna (in Latin: comitatus Tolnensis) was also the name of a historic administrative county (comitatus) of the Kingdom of Hungary.
 Its territory, which was about the same as that of the present Tolna county, is now in central Hungary.
 The capital of the county was Szekszárd.

 Demographics

 In 2015, Tolna had a population of 225,936 and the population density was 61 pd/sqkm.